edysfy/Group_website/evalSect.md

 *stat difference between 2nd wireframe and what users thought when using local host*

+## How successful was our evaluation of methods?

+### Limitations
+We used Survey Monkey's sample size calculator to calculate our sample size.
+This forced us to think about the population that may be using our product and therefore question how big our market was.
+Considering our end users in this way made us contemplate how much feedback data was enough.
+As seen in the figure above, our sample size was *X* whilst  our actual sample size was *x*.
+Although we did not reach the ideal sample size, we realised that we could only ultimately analuse the data that we could gather.
+This shortfall of responders therefore makes it difficult to be certain of our analysis at this point.
+Although our sample size could have been higher, we followed the notion that when carrying out our evaluation we would balance richness with practicality (*reference lecture*).
+When creating our feedback data we were constantly considering the analysis phase and how we would go on to analyse that data.
+In order to thoroughly and accurately analyse our data in a just way, we dedicated time.
+As a result of this, we at some points opted to collect a smaller amount of qualitative data which we could analyse robustly.
+For example, carrying out qualitative user feedback such as semi-structured interviews was time-consuming as we needed to spend time re-listening to the audio and extracting the relevant responses to questions before entering this feedback data into the idea matrix.
+Ultimately, although our feedback data lacked in terms of sample size because of this, we were able to make the analysis of the data much richer.
+Another possible limitation to our evaluation was our inability to show enough users our most up to date version of the product when we moved to doing so on a local host as opposed to a wireframe.
+In order to do this, we would need to either show someone in person or organise a Microsoft Teams or Zoom meeting which proved time consuming and less successful when it came to quantitative data collection.
+It was much easier for a user to use the link to a wireframe and then fill out the questionnaire.
+This is demonstrated by the fact that we had *X questionnaire completions for the final questionnaire as opposed to the first two*.

+*screenshot of sample size calc*
+*screenshot of figure for actual sample data*

+###

 <a name="conc"></a>
 # Conclusion
 scope and future work must go here...